Tongariro Alpine Crossing – be prepared for winter conditions

 Date: 10 May 2019 Source: DOC and New Zealand police

 The Tongariro Alpine Crossing and Tongariro Northern Circuit have just experienced a great season, with spectacular weather over the summer months, but DOC Tongariro Operations Manager Connie Norgate wants visitors to be aware that the arrival of autumn heralds a reduction in facilities and services on track, including on site Rangers, Hut Rangers and volunteers.

-“As winter approaches and sub-zero temperatures, snow, and ice set in, alpine skills, experience, and equipment are essential to complete the Tongariro Alpine Crossing and Tongariro Northern Circuit.”
+“As winter conditions – sub-zero temperatures and snow and ice set in, alpine skills and equipment are essential to complete the Tongariro Alpine Crossing from now until November.”

-For more information on preparing for autumn and winter conditions see the Tongariro Alpine Crossing page, the Tongariro Northern Circuit page, or call into the Tongariro National Park Visitor Centre in Whakapapa Village.
+For more information on preparing for winter conditions see the Tongariro Alpine Crossing tramping page or call into the Tongariro National Park Visitor Centre in Whakapapa Village.

 Phone: +64 7892 3475